 Petition of Legal Voters of _______________ to the School Board

-1. Shall the ___________________ Town School District vote to advise the School Board to send a message to our state legislators that they should not enact any education mandates unless the mandates are fully funded by the State of Vermont?
+1. Shall the ___________________ Town School District advise the School Board to send a message to our state legislators that they should not enact any education mandates unless the mandates are fully funded by the State of Vermont?